clarine24/COMP2042_CW_hfyct2/README.md

 ## Work Done:
 1. Refactoring
    - Change the package name
-     - From test to com.game.BrickDestroy
+     - From test to com.game.BrickDestroy (the main package)
+     - Created more packages inside the main package (eg. View, Controller, Model, CSS)
      - Easier to know what the package contains
    - Change the file directory
-     - Follow Maven’s conventions
+     - Follows Maven’s conventions
      - Easily locate the src and test files
    - Change almost all the class name
      - To match the MVC design pattern